Cat food: History

-During the 19th century and early 20th centuries, meat for cats and dogs in London, frequently horse meat, was sold from barrows (hand–carts) by traders known as Cat's Meat Men or Women.
+During the 19th century and early 20th centuries, meat for cats and dogs in London, frequently horse meat, was sold from barrows (hand–carts) by traders known as Cats' Meat Men or Women.
 Henry Mayhew estimated in London Labour and the London Poor (1851) that the total number of cats in London might be 300,000.
-Each cat's meat seller had a particular route and served a few hundred households, their approach marked by mewing cats.
+Each cats' meat seller had a particular route and served a few hundred households, their approach marked by mewing cats.

 The idea of preparing specialized food for cats came later than dog food and dog biscuits.
 This was likely due to the idea that cats could readily fend for themselves.
 In 1837, a French writer Mauny de Mornay critiqued this idea:

 In 1844, another French writer, Nicolas Jean-Baptiste Boyard, expanded on this idea:

 He goes on to say that it is all the more unreasonable to expect a cat to live from hunting in that cats take mice more for amusement than to eat: "A good cat takes many and eats few."

 By 1876, Gordon Stables emphasized the need to give cats particular food:

 In the same year, an advertisement for Spratt (better known for making dog food) said that their cat food entirely superseded "the unwholesome practice of feeding on boiled horse flesh".
 And, in another book on cats, Stables recommended the company's food:

-Spratt, which began by making dog biscuits, appears to also have been the first commercial producer of cat food.
+Spratt, which began by making dog biscuits, was the first commercial producer of ready-made cat food.

 Natural diet

-Cats are obligate carnivores—meaning, they are true carnivores and depend upon the nutrients present in animal flesh for their dietary needs.
-Even domesticated cats will relish freshly killed meat from rodents, rabbits, amphibians, birds, reptiles and fish, whether through hunting or by having it provided by humans, but cats are also opportunistic feeders and will readily take cooked food as well as dried cat food when offered, if that food is palatable.
-The natural diet of cats therefore does not include any vegetable matter, although cats have been known to eat certain plants and grasses occasionally, usually as an emetic.
+Cats are obligate carnivores—meaning, they are true carnivores and depend upon the nutrients present in animal flesh for their dietary needs in nature.
+Even domesticated cats can consume freshly killed meat from rodents, rabbits, amphibians, birds, reptiles and fish, whether through hunting or by having it provided by humans.
+The natural diet of cats does not include any vegetable matter.

-Cats cannot synthesize some essential nutrients required for survival, including the amino acids taurine and arginine, so these nutrients must be sourced from fresh meat in the natural diet.
-Cats lack the specific physiology to extract nutrients efficiently from plant-based materials, and require a high protein diet, which is why high-energy meats from freshly killed prey are optimal foods.
+Cats cannot synthesize some nutrients that are non-essential for humans and required for survival, including the amino acids taurine and arginine.
+Some of these nutrients are not found in plants and must be sourced from meat in the natural diet.
+Cats lack the specific physiology to extract nutrients efficiently from raw plant-based materials, and require a high protein diet.

+Special to the cat's metabolism is the inability to convert carotenoids to vitamin A; inability to synthesise enough vitamin D; inability to synthesise niacin from tryptophan, inability to synthesise cysteine, citrulline, and methionine; and an intolerance to glutamic acid (which is low in animal tissue and high in plant matter).